(For 2013–2014 academic year) Professors

 What is wrong with the modern world, especially with the political culture of liberal and progressive intellectual elites?
 Such questions are explored by studying the radical critique of modernity offered by philosophical, classical, and Christian conservatives.

 Important Enlightenment-era political treatises are explored in this course.
-The bourgeois sensibilities of Montesquieu, Hume, and Voltaire are compared — culminating in the tenets of classical liberalism — to the more radical and perfectionist aspirations of Rousseau, Beccaria, Diderot, and Condorcet.
-For both schools of thought, the focus is the aspects and ideas that cast light on matters of continuing concern to modern democratic politics and capitalist economies.
+The bourgeois sensibilities of Montesquieu, Hume, Smith, and Voltaire are compared — culminating in the tenets of classical liberalism — to the more radical and perfectionist aspirations of Rousseau, Diderot, and Condorcet.
+For both schools of thought, the focus is on those aspects and ideas that cast light on matters of continuing concern and that help explain the 19th–century emergence of liberalism, romanticism, and radicalism.

 N. Dauber, J. Wagner